Logiqx/gps-guides/devices/motion/wifi.md

 ### Workaround

-You may have noticed that none of the methods described above work with my phone!
+You may have noticed that methods 1 and 3 do not work with my phone but I can't use method 2 (home network) when I'm out and about.

-However, I've discovered a workaround that allows the built-in webserver to be accessed from my mobile phone.
+Fortunately, I've discovered a workaround for method 3 that allows the built-in webserver to be accessed from my mobile phone.

 This is only possible with Motion firmware 3106 (and newer) which introduced connection to regular WiFi networks.